emmafornash/PokeScraper/README.md

 3. Run `scraper.py`
 4. After a delay of ~70 seconds with the default workers, a file named `list.txt` will contain all the collected data.

+## Known issues

+- Seemingly randomly, the scraper will fail at the last moment and crash.
+Given its inconsistency, it's difficult for me to figure out the problem.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)